ReelDx/medvidio-wordpress-plugin/README.md

 Note the value under *WP Id*.
 That is the id value that you need to use in the shortcode as described below.

-Now you are ready to add a worpress post with a shortcode specifying this video.
+Now you are ready to add a Wordpress post with a shortcode specifying this video.
 In the Wordpress Dashboard, click *Posts->Add New* .
 Enter a title, then some text in the main entry box below.
 Include a shortcode referencing your video like: